 Quest Patterns – “An engaging experience”

-A single quest is one thing and in many games, that might be plenty but we wanted custom quest to let the users create chains of quests, there are many ways you can go about this.
+Tasks are one thing, and in many games, that might be plenty but we wanted custom quest to let the users create chains of quests, specialize them and set them up in ways that draw the player into the experience, there are many ways to go about this.

 The most basic quest pattern, the quest chain starts out broad and easy, the player has to kill some low-level cronies.
 The next quest is narrower, the player must kill fewer but tougher enemies, lets say the boss’ bodyguards.
 The last quest is the boss fight, the player has killed the gang and can now kill the boss.
 This quest pattern is very straightforward and works well, giving rewards either at every stage or only when the boss is dead.